l50/goutils/logging/README.md

 ```

 Debug for PlainLogger logs the provided arguments as a debug line
-in plain text.
+using slog library.
-The arguments are handled in the manner of fmt.Println.
+The arguments are converted to a string using fmt.Sprint.

 ---